xtdb/xtdb/docs/schema.md

 ### Non-scalar Types

-In Datomic one can have an attribute with cardinality many, which effectively makes it behave like a set, allowing multiple triplets at the same entity/attribute.
+In Datomic one can have an attribute with cardinality many, which effectively makes it behave like a set, allowing multiple triples at the same entity/attribute.
 This is problematic for various reasons.
 For example, you need to explicitly remove all elements of the set if you want to replace it.
 Another issue is that you cannot